Skip to main content

 }

-Step 3: Verify our setup
+Step 3: Verify your setup

-atlas schema inspect --env local --url "env://src" --web
+atlas schema inspect --env local --url "env://schema.src" --web

 Alternative: Text-based Inspection